 Under Home Affairs, policy ‘non-ongoing’ means a position that needs to be filled on a short term basis, not exceeding three months, or a maximum of six months in very limited circumstances.

-The Subclass 482 visa is a sponsored visa.
-This means that the organisation wishing to hire an overseas worker must be approved as a business sponsor by the Home Affairs before the organisation can sponsor that person for a Subclass 482 work visa.
+The TSS visa is a sponsored visa.
+This means that the organisation wishing to hire an overseas worker must be approved as a business sponsor by the Home Affairs before the organisation can sponsor that person for a TSS work visa.

 Step 1 (Sponsorship Application): The employer applies for approval as a business sponsor.